 Rosie absolutely LOVED this activity!
 We made SO MANY ERUPTIONS, each one more beautiful than the next.
 Not only was this activity super fun and beautiful but also super simple, making it one of my all time favorites so far.
 Are you ready to give it a try?

 We started by making a glow in the dark volcano.
-In a tall glass we added roughly 1/2 cup of baking soda along with 1 teaspoon of orange glow in the dark paint.
+In a tall glass we added roughly 1/2 cup of baking soda along with 1 teaspoon of orange glowing paint.
 Then we poured in the vinegar (roughly 1/2 cup)

-All you have to do to make the rainbow eruptions is add varying colored glow paints to your baking soda before pouring in the vinegar.
-You can add one color paint at a time or a bit of each color of the rainbow to make erupting rainbows.
+All you have to do to make rainbow eruptions is add varying colored glow paints to your baking soda before pouring in the vinegar.
+You can add a dollop of paint at a time or a bit of each color of the rainbow to make erupting rainbows.

-A Few Tips: You can find glow in the dark paint in a variety of colors at Michael, Walmart, or online here.
+A Few Tips: You can find glow in the dark paint in a variety of colors online here.
 The fluorescent paint we used can be found here.
 If using fluorescent paint you will also need a blacklight.
 I highly recommend using one, as it makes the glow of the eruptions super vibrant!
 This is the blacklight we currently have.
 You can get baking soda and vinegar in bulk online here and here.